Yoda49/jugi/README.md

 ### jugi.cropHandler (function (data, error) {})

-*You need to use this function if you work with your server part*
+*You need to use this function if you work with your server part (not jugi-server)*

 Override crop button handler with user function.
 The handler passes two parameters to user function:
 ```